pulibrary/figgy/docs/technical/preservation/audits.md

 ## Run an initial audit - new way

-ssh to a worker box, open a tmux session, and go into the rails console
+ssh to a worker box and go into the rails console

 do `PreservationAuditRunner.run; nil`

 You will see the batch at /sidekiq/batches.
 Jobs queue to super_low.
 You will see the audit at /preservation_audits.
+Sidekiq will show the loader jobs running and the checker jobs enqueuing.

 We will get an email notification via our libanswers queue when the batch succeeds with all check correct, succeeds with preservation check failures, completes but with job failures (which will be rerun, since they are sidekiq jobs), or sends any job to the dead queue.